US free news sites BuzzFeed, HuffPost feel the layoff pinch

 “They were started pretty much with the idea of trying to assemble a great big audience and then sell advertising against those numbers,” said Rick Edmonds, a media business analyst at the Poynter Institute.

-But "Google and Facebook have grown into much, much more of an audience.
-And they’re also better at gathering information and targeting people."
+But “Google and Facebook have grown into much, much more of an audience.
+And they´re also better at gathering information and targeting people.”
 According to eMarketer forecasts, the search engine giant and the social network behemoth were set to capture 57.7 percent of advertising revenue in 2018, up sharply from 45.5 percent in 2011.
+Another tech titan, Amazon, is gaining momentum and has just climbed to the numbers three spot.

+“The free, ad-based model on which a lot of digital media projects are built is in jeopardy,” warned Dan Kennedy, journalism professor at Northeastern University.Edmonds believes that neither BuzzFeed nor HuffPost are in danger of disappearing.
+But their status is tarnished in the eyes of many tech investors accustomed to a double-digit annual growth.

+The co-founder and CEO of BuzzFeed, who is also co-founder of the Huffington Post (now HuffPost), Jonah Peretti, sees a solution in a merger with one or more other market players.He has publicly floated the ideas of merging Vice, Vox, Refinery29 and Group Nine, all “pure players,” all internet media.

 At BuzzFeed, it was the second wave of job cuts in 14 months.
 In an internal announcement the company said that 200 jobs were to be shed, which follows the 100 jobs cut in the first round, out of a staff of 1,700 people.